Cayt-Schlichting/zillow-clustering-project/README.md

-# Project Title
+# Investigating Zestimate Errors
-*Audience: Target audience for my final report is*
+*Audience: Target audience for my final report is a data science team*

 <hr style="background-color:silver;height:3px;" />

 ## Project Summary
 <hr style="background-color:silver;height:3px;" />

+The goal of this project is to identify drivers of error in zestimate.
+Understanding when the zestimate is likely to be less reliable will help us to develop better models for those situations.

 ### Project Deliverables
 > - A final report notebook